caesar1111/openHAB2_beginners_walkthrough/openHAB2_beginners_walkthrough.md

 |Bluetooth keyboard (optional, since the optional on screen touch keyboard for Raspbian PIXEL was not working without errors, I decided to go for a Bluetooth keyboard which makes the typing much easier)|![image](images/bluetoothkeyboard.jpg)|

 ### Z-Wave Controller hardware
-If you want to use the Z-Wave technology for your home automation project you have to have one Z-Wave controller connected to your Raspberry
+If you want to use the Z-Wave technology for your home automation project you have to have one Z-Wave controller connected to your Raspberry.

 **NOTE:** Be aware that the details serial numbers or item names may vary since you have to always make sure to use the hardware which is allowed in your country!

 |Description|Image|